Social democracy: As a policy regime

 As a policy regime, social democracy entails support for a mixed economy and ameliorative measures to benefit the working class within the framework of democratic capitalism.
 Social democracy currently depicts a chiefly capitalist economy with state economic regulation in the general interest, state provision of welfare services and state redistribution of income and wealth.
 Social democratic concepts influence the policies of most Western states since World War 2.
 Social democracy is frequently considered a practical middle course between capitalism and socialism.
 Social democracy aims to use democratic collective action for promoting freedom and equality in the economy and opposes what is seen as inequality and oppression that laissez-faire capitalism causes.

 In the 21st century, it has become commonplace to define social democracy in reference to Northern and Western European countries, and their model of a welfare state with a corporatist system of collective bargaining.
 Social democracy has also been used synonymously with the Nordic model.
 Henning Meyer and Jonathan Rutherford associate social democracy with the socioeconomic order in Europe from the post-war period until the early 1990s.
 Social democratic roots are also observed in Latin America during the early 20th century; this was the case in Uruguay during the two presidential terms of José Batlle y Ordóñez.

 While the welfare state has been accepted across the political spectrum, particularly by conservatives (Christian democrats) and liberals (social liberals), one notable difference is that socialists see the welfare state "not merely to provide benefits but to build the foundation for emancipation and self-determination".
 In the 21st century, a social democratic policy regime (Note: "Social democracy therefore came to stand for a broad balance between the market economy, on the one hand, and state intervention, on the other.
 Although this stance has been most clearly associated with reformist socialism, it has also been embraced, to a greater or lesser extent, by others, notably modern liberals and paternalist conservatives.") may further be distinguished by a support for an increase in welfare policies or an increase in public services.

 Some distinguish between ideological social democracy as part of the broad socialist movement and social democracy as a policy regime.
 They call the first classical social democracy or classical socialism, and the latter as competitive socialism, liberal socialism, neo-social democracy, or new social democracy.

 The Third Way is sometimes regarded as an effort to combine social democratic values with economic liberalism, embraced most notably by Bill Clinton's New Democrats and Tony Blair's New Labour.
-Some analysts have characterized the Third Way neoliberal rather than social democratic.
+Some analysts have characterized the Third Way as neoliberal rather than social democratic.